 While certain sugars and antibiotics are the mainstays of treatment for hepatic encephalopathy, BCAAs may also benefit people with this condition (

 One review of 16 studies including 827 people with hepatic encephalopathy found that taking BCAA supplements had a beneficial effect on the symptoms and signs of the disease, but had no effect on mortality (

 As such, scientific authorities recommend these supplements as a nutritional intervention for liver disease to prevent complications (33).

 BCAA supplements may improve the health outcomes of people with liver disease, while also possibly protecting against liver cancer.

 BCAAs are found in foods and whole protein supplements.

 Getting BCAAs from complete protein sources is more beneficial, as they contain all the essential amino acids.

-Fortunately, BCAAs are abundantly found in many foods and whole protein supplements.
-This makes BCAA supplements unnecessary for most, especially if you consume enough protein in your diet already (42).
+Fortunately, BCAAs are available in a variety of food sources.
+This makes BCAA supplements unnecessary for most, especially if you consume enough protein in your diet already (

 Consuming protein-rich foods will also provide you with other important nutrients that BCAA supplements lack.

 |3.5 oz (100 g)